debaseonomics/DIPS/dip-6.md

 (USDC amounts will be converted to DEBASE on day grants are paid out)

 ### Notes
-The grant process will be mediated by VidarTheAuditor to ensure integrity.
+The grant process will be mediated by VidarTheAuditor to ensure integrity; he will audit the smartcontract written to request the grant.
 All assets will be first transfered from the rewards contract to the multi-sig where he is signatory.